Remember Jewish Tyszowce

 In fall of 1940, the Nazis set up a forced labor camp in Tyszowce.
 Jews were used as labor on the Huczwa River.
 As a result of poor sanitary conditions in the labor camp, diseases rose up, including a typhus epidemic.
 The camp was closed in fall 1941.
 An article exists which details this forced labor -- focusing on Tyszowce and including a photo.
 Many other labour camps forcing Jews to work existed in the Lublin district.

 According to historian Emmanuel Ringelblum, who was murdered in Warsaw in 1944, "150 Jews were burned alive in the local synagogue in Tiszowce."
-It is unclear when this sad event took place.
+This event took place on September 13, 1939.
 In October of 1942, the ghetto was liquidated.
 Of those who had survived -- around 92 Jews -- 70 were sent to Belzec Death Camp and the other 22 were shot in the ghetto.
 The Jews of Tyszowce were no more.

 The head Nazi in Tyszowce and nearby Komarow was named Ernst Heinrich Schulz (Schultz).
 Local collaborators -- identified by Jewish survivors -- included: Stefan Lepecki, Jan Bednarek, Anna Bednarek, Leon Jablonski, Wladyslaw Machomet and Jan Zielinski.

-A handful of Jews from Komarow and Tyszowce managed to organize a resistance movement by creating a combat unit in the woods between the town towns.
+A handful of Jews from Komarow and Tyszowce managed to organize a resistance movement by creating a combat unit in the woods between the two towns.
 They gathered a few weapons, bought from Poles, and carried out attacks on the Germans.
-Among the fighters were Chaja Helfman (killed), Yeshayahu Sztengel (killed) -- who later took part in the Warsaw ghetto uprising, and Tzvi Finger.
+Among the fighters were Chaja Helfman (killed), Yeshayahu Sztengel (killed) — who later took part in the Warsaw ghetto uprising — and Tzvi Finger.

 In 1937, American Phillip Putter returned to his hometown of Tishevits with his 8 mm camera to film street scenes and daily life.
 In 1982, the YIVO Institute for Jewish Research invited two of Philip's former neighbors in Tyszowce, Esther Kizel (Kisel) and Paya Rosenzweig, to view his film and to talk about the people that appear in it.
 The film is available online via YIVO.